tssutha/tssutha.com/static/pages/2013-11-24-Poker-Card-Game-Simulator-in-Python.markdown

 This is part of python learning experience with [matplotlib][link2], [numpy][link3] and [scipy][link4].

-After losing lots of money on poker game, yeah I said in iPhone games, it was an attempt to analyse the probability of winning the money back.
+After losing lots of money on poker game, what? yeah I said in iPhone games, it was an attempt to analyse the probability of winning the money back.

 >In poker, players construct hands of five cards according to predetermined rules,